rism-digital/verovio/mec-sbg20/ex2.md

 active: home
 ---

-### Digital-IAML 2019 – Exercise 5 –  Integrate the Verovio App
+### Music Engraving Conference – Exercise 2 – Make a tour of the MEI Viewer

 In this exercise, you can try to adjust the [Verovio App](https://www.verovio.org/app.html){:target="_blank"} using the W3C editor.
 Try to change the initial zoom level, the layout, and set the file to load.